signum-network/CIPs/SIP/sip-40.md

 ### Put for Auction
 Setting the NFT for sale in an auction style.
-If no bids exists and the owner is equal the sender of the transaction, the new auction will be created for the NFT.
-An auction has by definition always a start price, an auction end time and a Buy Now price (optional).
+If there are no bids and the owner is the same as the sender of the transaction, a new auction is created for the NFT.
+By definition, an auction always has a starting price, an auction end time and a buy-now price (optional).

 While the auction is running the bidder with the highest bid will win the auction, when the auction will end.
 If a new bid arrives which is higher than the current one the bidder from this current bid will be refunded immediately.

-If a Buy-Now price exists and a new bid is sent which is equal or higher as this price, the sender will get the NFT and the auction ends immediately.
+If a buy-now price exists and a new bid is received that is equal to or higher than this price, the sender will receive the NFT and the auction will end immediately.

-A message to trackAuctionOpened account will be send.
+A message is sent to the trackAuctionOpened account.

 ```java
     public void putForAuction(long priceNQT, long maxPrice, int timeout) {